or-equals/ember-qunit-testing.vim/README.md

 ## Usage

-When you're set up you'll be able to run an individual test by:
+When you're set up, you'll be able to run an individual test by:

 1. Put your cursor inside a test body
 2. Hit `<leader>M`.